Music of Alaska: Country

+Rap

+Alaska began to see a flourishing scene of underground rappers in the late 1990s and early 2000s as the state's black population began to grow steadily.
+Despite the increase in crime and the presence of drug trafficking, numerous artists began to see their music flourish in both Black and Pacific Islander communities as Alaska became a melting pot of urban culture from the influx of residents from the continental United States.

 Rock

 The Anchorage community organizes several festival shows each summer, usually at Cuddy Family Park's small amphitheater.
 The festivals typically feature performances by local punk, rock, and metal bands, although groups specializing in other genres such as rockabilly and noise have also made appearances.
 The shows are loosely organized and community driven.
 Non-musical attractions have included circus acts, auctions, barbecues, and bike sports.
 Festivals are typically given a unique nickname, rather than sharing a common title (e.g. "Anchorage Festival of Unpopular Music" or "Bunk Rock Picnic").
-Some notable local bands include Nervus Rex, I Like Robots, Danger Money, who, in 2017 and 2020 were voted best cover band in Alaska by readers of the Anchorage Press; and 2019 and 2020 by the Anchorage Daily News.
-Members of that band also perform as an acoustic-pop duo, Danger & Diva.

-Acoustic Pop

-Rebel Blues are a 3-piece acoustic blues band whose music is based around acoustic guitar.
-Danger & Diva perform contemporary pop/rock on acoustic guitar, including unusual arrangements of songs by the likes of Miley Cyrus, Britney Spears, Adele, Lady Gaga, and the like.
-They are a spin-off of the band Danger Money (Bill Little and Jennifer Brown).